CrunchyData/crunchy-katacoda/postgresql-devel/beyond-basics/qjsonintro/01-json-data.md

 ## Section Wrap up
-Now that we have written a basic query and discussed JSONB let's move on to more exciting queries.
+Now that we have written a basic query and discussed, JSONB let's move on to more exciting queries.